RACIAL DISCRIMINATION AT WORK - RACE CLAIMS

-Our nationwide network of solicitors consists of employment law experts who specialise in the complex area of racial discrimination at work.
-They will negotiate claims on your behalf, and, if necessary, apply to the Employment Tribunal to settle your employment dispute based on race.
+Our solicitors are employment law experts who deal with compensation claims for race discrimination at work.
+Our race discrimination solicitors will negotiate claims on your behalf and if necessary, apply to the Employment Tribunal to settle your workplace dispute based on race.

-If you have received unfair treatment in the workplace based on your race, colour, nationality or ethnic or national origins, you may have a claim as set out in the two Race Relations Acts.
-For racial discrimination at work, prejudice and intent are not relevant; it must simply be proven that the offending actions were harmful and resulted in unfavourable treatment.
+If you have received unfair treatment in the workplace based on your race, colour, nationality or ethnic or national origins, you may have a potential solicitors claim for compensation under race relations legislation.
+For racial discrimination at work, prejudice and intent are not relevant; it must simply be proven by a solicitor that the offending actions were harmful and resulted in unfavourable treatment.
 Unlawful acts can be either direct or indirect :-

 - Direct